arangodb/arangodb/README_maintainers.md

 ------------
 Consists of 3 values separated by ',':
 Attributes:
-  - name: name of the parameter
+  - *name*: name of the parameter
-  - type:
+  - *type*:
-  - [required|optionas] Optional is not supported anymore.
+  - *[required|optionas]* Optional is not supported anymore.
 Split the docublock into one with and one without.

 Folowed by a long description.